omelendrez/axis-data-conversion/README.md

 If MySQL is not installed you should install it from https://dev.mysql.com/downloads/windows/installer/8.0.html

-You should have Nodejs verion 16 or highr installed in the server.
+You should have Nodejs version 16 or higher installed in the server.

 If Nodejs is not installed you should install version 18.15.0 from https://nodejs.org/en